mupif/mupif/README.md

 The design supports various coupling strategies, discretization techniques, and also the distributed applications.

-The MuPIF development has been supported by Grant Agency of the Czech Republic (Project No. P105/10/1402) and by 7FP EU Framework programme (MMP project, Grant agreement no: 604279).
+MuPIF has been developped at Czech Technical University by Borek Patzak and coworkers and is available under GNU Library or Lesser General Public License version 3.0 (LGPLv3).

 What is here
 -------------